 One of the most exciting features of a Chime account is the automatic savings component of the account.
 So how does it work?

-When you use Chime Bank card they will round up every transaction to the nearest dollar, and put the money aside in the savings account for you.
+When you use the Chime Bank debit card they will round up every transaction to the nearest dollar, and put the money aside in the savings account for you.

-So if you do a transaction for $1.55, it will round it up to $2 and put .45 cents in your savings account.
-Then at the end of the week, if you've had $50 in round-up savings, it will give you a $5 bonus!
+So if you do a transaction for $1.55, it will round it up to $2 and move .45 cents in your savings account.

 Chime Bank: Give Your Savings A Bump

 Is Chime for everyone?
 Maybe not.
-They do have some limitations at this point including lower limits on transfers initiated from your Chime account, limits on transaction amounts for the Chime Checkbook ($5,000/transaction or $10,000 per month), and the inability to deposit a paper check via the app (although they're looking at adding this).
-They also don't do joint accounts currently.
-If you can get beyond those things, however, I'd recommend giving Chime Bank a try.
+They do have some limitations at this point including lower limits on transfers initiated from your Chime account, and limits on transaction amounts for the Chime Checkbook ($5,000/transaction or $10,000 per month).
+They also don’t do joint accounts currently.
+If you can get beyond those things, however, I’d recommend giving Chime Bank a try.

 What have you got to lose?
 It’s free – and if you sign up now through the Bible Money Matters link below, you’ll get a $5 opening deposit!